Create a Custom Component

 About This Task

 A component is a Python code snippet that follows our template and performs a specific task on your data.
-When you create and upload a custom component to deepset Cloud, it becomes accessible to your entire organization.
+When you create and upload a custom component to deepset AI Platform, it becomes accessible to your entire organization.
 Any member can then use the component in their pipelines.

 Custom components are based on Haystack components.
-Haystack is deepset's open source AI framework, which also powers deepset Cloud.
+Haystack is deepset's open source AI framework, which also powers deepset AI Platform.
 To learn more, visit the Haystack website.

 Currently, you can't delete custom components.